SpellholdStudios/Rolles/README.md

 #### Notes

 <em>If you've previously installed the mod, remove it before extracting the new version.
-To do this, run <strong>setup-rolles.exe</strong>, uninstall the previously installed main component and delete the rolles folder.</em>
+To do this, run **setup-rolles.exe**, uninstall the previously installed main component and delete the rolles folder.</em>

-<em>When installing or uninstalling, <strong>do not close the <acronym title="Disk Operating System">DOS</acronym> window</strong> by clicking on the <strong>X</strong> button!
-Instead, press the <strong>Enter</strong> key whenever instructed to do so.</em>
+<em>When installing or uninstalling, **do not close the <acronym title="Disk Operating System">DOS</acronym> window** by clicking on the **X** button!
+Instead, press the **Enter** key whenever instructed to do so.</em>

-<strong>Disable any antivirus</strong> or other memory-resident software before installing this or any other mod.
+**Disable any antivirus** or other memory-resident software before installing this or any other mod.
 Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.

 ##